Tarot de Marseille VIII — La Justice

 Project Role

 Justice names the epistemic discipline the project demands of itself.
-When the project weighs Gebser against Guenon, or Barfield against Steiner, it cannot resort to false equivalence — the comfortable claim that "all perspectives have value" which is true in the trivial sense and useless in the precise sense.
+When the project weighs Gebser against Guenon, or Barfield against Steiner, it cannot resort to false equivalence — the comfortable claim that "all perspectives have value," true in the trivial sense and useless in the precise one.
 The scales must actually measure.
-Some interpretations bear more weight than others.
-Some claims are better supported than others.
-The sword must actually cut — separating what the evidence supports from what the interpreter wishes were true.
+Some interpretations bear more weight.
+Some claims rest on better evidence.
+The sword must actually cut — separating what the sources support from what the interpreter wishes were true.

-The Arcanum also points to something the project takes as part of its subject matter rather than merely its method: the claim that consciousness has a moral structure.
-The traditions the project investigates share a conviction that the quality of one's knowing depends on the quality of one's being — that epistemic access and moral orientation are not independent variables.
+The Arcanum also points to something the project takes as subject matter, not just method: the claim that consciousness has a moral structure.
+The traditions under investigation share a conviction that the quality of knowing depends on the quality of being — that epistemic access and moral orientation are not independent variables.
 Justice, as the Arcanum presents it, is not external to consciousness but constitutive of it.
-If the traditions are right about this, it changes what counts as rigorous inquiry.
+If the traditions are right, that changes what counts as rigorous inquiry.

 Primary Sources